KjellConnelly/react-native-shared-group-preferences/README.md

 # react-native-shared-group-preferences

+## Too Lazy to Test Locally.
+Make sure to install from NPM as the github version is currently under testing.

 ## What is this Module for?
 You have multiple React-Native apps for iOS or Android and want them to be able to share data in a centralized location on the user's device.
 For example, you have a series of RPG games where all of your apps share the same gold currency.
 So if in app #1, the user beats the game, they will have a ton of gold.
 So when the user downloads the next game, they will be able to still use this gold.
 Cool huh?